TABLE OF CONTENTS

 How to Pick Components for Your PC (Workstations/Gaming PCs/Office PCs)

-The components you choose should cater to your specific requirements.
+The parts you choose should cater to your specific requirements.
 In fact, this is the beauty of custom PC builds – you can modify the configuration, size, budget, and performance to fit your specific use case without compromising on any aspect.

 Every PC can be broken down into seven discrete components or parts: